Myth-OS/MythOS-Documentation/Roadmap.md

 The primary aim of this phase is to develop ideas and successful experiments into functional and robust applications that scale, delivering systemic solutions into the real world.

-Goals in realizing this phase will be defined after a first round is complete in Phase 1.
+Goals in realizing this phase will be defined after a first round of Phase 1 is complete.